MING-ZCH/CII-Bench/README.md

 pip install vllm
 ```

-We recommend using the API service to call the model
+We recommend using the API service to call the model.
+Here we take **Qwen2-VL-7B** as an example.

+Launch the API service:

 ```shell
 vllm serve Qwen/Qwen2-VL-7B-Instruct --max-model-len 20000 --trust-remote-code --limit-mm-per-prompt image=4 --gpu-memory-utilization 0.9 --tensor-parallel-size 4 --port 8000
 ```

-Configure the model configuration
+Modify the model configuration to:

 ```python
 'Qwen2-VL-7B': {